-Naloxone will be available to those in need, regardless of ability to pay.
-All health insurances can be billed, but will not limit those without coverage.
-For additional information, please call our Opioid Coordinator at 419-213-4135.
+Naloxone is available to those in need, regardless of their ability to pay.
+All health insurances can be billed, but we will not turn away those without coverage.
+For additional information, please call our Opioid Coordinator at 419-213-4160.

-Hours of naloxone dispensing at the Health Department are as follows:
+Hours of naloxone dispensing at the Health Department:

 Monday – Friday: 9:00 AM to 4:00 PM